-This super hearty and delicious Vegetable-Chicken Quinoa Soup is the ultimate healthy easy, veggie-loaded dinner.
-You’ve got protein, oodles of veggies, and some serious flavor that will make this quick a family favorite dinner!
+This super hearty and delicious Vegetable-Chicken Quinoa Soup is the ultimate healthy, easy, veggie-loaded dinner.
+You’ve got protein, oodles of veggies, and some serious flavor that will make this quickly a family favorite dinner!
 And it is made up all in ONE POT, because who needs more dishes?
 Not me!
 Or you can make it in your slow cooker and come home to dinner ready to go.

 This recipe is…